cl91/NeptuneOS/readme.md

 future
 ply
 ```
-You will also need `cmake`, `clang`, `llvm` and `lld` as a basic toolchain.
-The build
+You will also need `cmake`, `clang`, `llvm` and `lld` as a basic toolchain. `clang`
-system will need compilers that can generate both ELF and PE targets. `clang` is a
+is a native cross compiler that can generate both ELF and PE targets.
+GCC is not
-native cross compiler so this is not a problem.
-If you want to use `gcc` there is
+supported but in theory can be made to work.
+You will need both an ELF toolchain
-a `gcc` profile although it's not tested so it probably doesn't work.
-You will also
+and a PE toolchain (and probably a ton of patience) if you want to make GCC work.
-need both an ELF toolchain and a PE toolchain if you want to use `gcc`.
-Have a look
+Have a look at `build.sh` for the build script.
+The preferred clang version is 15
-at `build.sh` for the build script.
+but recent versions should all work.

 Clone the project first (make sure you use `git clone --recurse-submodules` since
 we include the seL4 kernel as a submodule) and then run